How Long Should Your AC Run During the Day?

 Short cycling is problematic because it wears out the system prematurely.
 The repeated shutting off and turning back on will lead to motor malfunctions.
 You’ll likely need to pay for major repairs to your system or replace it altogether.
 Short cycling will also decrease the efficiency of your AC, which will increase your energy bills.
 Plus, your home simply won’t be as comfortable as it should be.

 You should call a certified HVAC technician as soon as you notice short cycling, or if you still have doubts about how long your AC should run.
 The technician can check your system for frozen evaporator coils or other possible causes of short cycling.
 He or she can also do a heat load calculation to determine if the AC is improperly sized for your home.
 Lastly, the technician can do an air balancing test.
 This will reveal whether your ductwork could have leaks.
 Once the technician figures out exactly what’s going on, you’ll receive personalized recommendations to fix the problem.

 If you still aren’t sure how long your AC should run or if your unit is short cycling, call our HVAC technicians to request a service visit.
-Intelligent Design in Tucson, AZ is known for superior customer service and personalized guidance.
-You can reach our friendly office staff at (520) 462-1187
+Intelligent Design in Tucson, AZ is known for its superior customer service and personalized guidance.
+That’s why you can always depend on us!
+Want to learn more?
+You can reach our friendly office staff at (520) 462-1187.